 Behaviorally influenced techniques are good for breaking ingrained habit patterns which contribute to problems using some reinforcing or exposure methods with or without affirmations and positive thinking.
 Each case will be judged on its own merits, and treatments tailored to the patient’s particular nature and needs.

 It is during the initial meeting that trust and rapport between the patient and the hypnotherapist have to be established.
 In a confidential conversation, the patient tells about his/her life and the things he/she wishes to change.
 The hypnotherapist listens carefully and asks questions to be able to see and understand the patient fully in his/her social, familial, professional and emotional world.
-The information will be used during the hypnosis in order to facilitate the changes and growth the patient desires.
+A professional hypnotherapist in at CHMC in Dubai will use that information during hypnosis to facilitate the changes and growth the patient desires.

 As Roy Hunter (2010) stated, Charles Tebbetts, who became a legend in the hypnotherapy profession while still living, revealed this secret of hypnosis at the start of every session he did with these words: “All hypnosis is self-hypnosis.” . . .
 Tebbetts believed that the hypnotist or hypnotherapist was simply a guide facilitating the patient’s inborn ability to change as desired, because all the power is already inside the mind of the person experiencing hypnosis.
 In short, he believed and taught that all hypnosis is guided self-hypnosis.

 Our procedure for hypnosis at our Dubai clinic:

 The following description complies with the standardized technique of hypnotherapy and is used in our clinic: